pangtodd/marios_marketplace/README.md

 # README
-# Mario's Market (part I)
+# Mario's Market

 #### By Todd Pangilinan

-An application which tracks products, and accepts users' reviews of products
+An application which allows users and admins to sign in, create accounts, track products, and post users'reviews of products.

 ## Technologies used: